 Eggplants are available year-round with their peak season during the late summer.
 To test for the ripeness, gently press the fruit with your thumb; if the flesh presses in but springs back, it’s ready for harvesting.

 Eggplants are chilling sensitive.
 The optimal storage temperatures are 50 to 54°F(10 to 12°C) and the relative humidity ranges between 90 and 95%.
-If prepackaged in perforated film to minimize moisture loss, eggplants may be stored for up to 2 weeks at 50°F (10°C).
+If prepackaged in a perforated film to minimize moisture loss, eggplants may be stored for up to 2 weeks at 50°F (10°C).

 Eggplant bruises easily and should be handled carefully during harvest and storage.